Embassy of Sweden, Buenos Aires

 The Embassy of Sweden in Buenos Aires is Sweden's diplomatic mission in Argentina.
-The ambassador since 2019 is Anders Carlsson.
-The embassy is located in Puerto Madero and its staff consists (in 2019) of three people from the Ministry for Foreign Affairs and six local employees.
+The ambassador (since 2019) is Anders Carlsson.
+The embassy is located in Puerto Madero.
+As of 2024, its staff consists of three people from the Ministry for Foreign Affairs and six local employees.
 In addition to Argentina, the embassy's area of activity also includes Paraguay and Uruguay.
-The embassy's activities include trade promotion, culture and Sweden promotion, migration and consular affairs, as well as reporting on politics, human rights and the economy.
+The embassy's activities include the promotion of trade and culture, pro Sweden advocacy, migration and consular affairs, as well as reporting on politics, human rights and the economy.

 History

-Swedes have been active in Argentina since the beginning of the 19th century; at the Argentine Declaration of Independence in Tucumán on 9 July 1816, the Swede, Johan Adam Graaner, was the only foreigner present.
-Contact between the two countries was established as early as 1834, when a Swedish consulate was opened in Buenos Aires.
-The Swedish Embassy in Buenos Aires opened in 1906.
-Until 1914, the address of the embassy was Calle General Guido 1640.
-The following year, the embassy had been moved to the address Calle Vicente Lopez 1649 and the year after that to the address Calle Rio Bamba 1145 where it remained until 1926.
+Swedes have been present in Argentina since the beginning of the 19th century; at the Argentine Declaration of Independence in Tucumán on 9 July 1816, Johan Adam Graaner, a Swede, was the only foreigner present.
+Contact between the two countries was established as early as 1834, when a Swedish consulate opened in Buenos Aires.
+The Swedish Embassy in Buenos Aires was opened in 1906.

+The embassy moved several times before establishing a place of permanent residency; Until 1914, the embassy was situated in Calle General Guido 1640.
+In 1915, the embassy moved to Calle Vicente Lopez 1649 and in 1916 to Calle Rio Bamba 1145, where it remained until 1926.
 In 1927, the embassy had moved to the address Calle Libertad 1630, where it remained until 1934.
-In the years 1935–1936, the embassy was located at the address Calle Posados 1209, and in the years 1937–1940, the embassy was located at the address Avenida Alvear 2710.
-During the years 1941–1942, the embassy was located at the address Sargento Cabral 827 before getting a permanent place for the embassy in 1943 at the address Avenida Corrientes 330.
+During 1935–1936, the embassy was situated in Calle Posados 1209, and during 1937–1940, at Avenida Alvear 2710.
+During 1941–1942, the embassy was situated in Sargento Cabral 827 before getting a permanent residency in 1943 at Avenida Corrientes 330.

 In January 1957, an agreement was reached between the Swedish and Argentine governments on the mutual elevation of the respective countries' legations to embassies.
-In connection with this, Herbert Ribbing, the envoy there, has been appointed Sweden's ambassador in Buenos Aires.
+Subsequently, Herbert Ribbing, Swedens' envoy to Buenos Aires was appointed ambassador.
 In 1996, a new embassy housed in the Casa de Suecia on Tacuarí 147 was inaugurated.
-On 22 December 2010, it was announced that the Swedish government had decided on the same day to close the embassy for financial reasons in 2011.
-On 22 September 2011, however, it was decided that the closure of the embassy would be suspended and operations would continue.
+On 22 December 2010, it was announced that the Swedish government decided to close the embassy in 2011 due to financial constraints.
+However, on 22 September 2011, the closure of the embassy was suspended.
 In 2016, the embassy moved to its current location at Olga Cossettini 731 in Puerto Madero.